 Credit for Prior Learning is for adult learners who have gained significant knowledge, skills and abilities outside the traditional classroom that may be equivalent to college-level coursework.
 Credentialed faculty in each discipline will establish the course criteria and assess fulfillment to determine credit awarded.

 Utah Valley University offers Credit for Prior Learning (CPL) to enable students to enrich or accelerate their programs of study.
-CPL is inclusive and validates the prior learning of students, making education more affordable and accessible More information about Credit for Prior Learning can be found on the UVU CPL page
+CPL is inclusive and validates the prior learning of students, making education more affordable and accessible.
+More information about Credit for Prior Learning can be found on the UVU CPL page.

 Each program of study shall widely communicate CPL course criteria and opportunities in a timely manner to prospective and admitted students.
-For further details on how the Technology Management department handles CPL, keep reading.
+For further details on how the Technology Management and Mechatronics department handles CPL, keep reading.

 The following are University-level requirements that must be met to receive CPL:

-3. All prerequisite courses must be completed, either by taking the course or receiving CPL.
+All prerequisite courses must be completed, either by taking the course or receiving CPL.

 CPL may be applied toward courses in a certificate of completion, AA, AS, AAS degree, BS degree and BA degree programs only for the purpose of satisfying graduation requirements.
 CPL is not eligible for use in a certificate of proficiency.
 A BS degree can comprise up to 25% CPL credits.